| |

 Now consider Exodus 19:1.
 "In the third month after the people of Isra'el had left the land of Egypt, the same day they came to the Sinai Desert."
 You have to think about this a bit to understand how we can glean the exact day to which this is referring.
 The 1st month was Abib (Nisan), the second month would have been Iyar and now the 3rd month would be Sivan.
 Since they left Egypt on 15 Abib, and Abib would have had 30 days, and Iyar would have had 29 days (Hebrew months typically alternate between 29 and 30 days), the beginning of the month of Sivan means they had traveled for 45 days.

-Note than Exodus 19:1 says "the same day they came to the Sinai Desert" which means that the 1st day of Sivan IS the day they arrived!
-So the wording of the scripture confirms than it is the 1st day of Sivan, and we are justified in concluding they had traveled for 45 days.
+Note then Exodus 19:1 says "the same day they came to the Sinai Desert" which means that the 1st day of Sivan IS the day they arrived!
+So the wording of the scripture confirms then it is the 1st day of Sivan, and we are justified in concluding they had traveled for 45 days.
 This was a LARGE CROWD - in excess of 2 million people, so it is very likely that though the first to arrive on 1 Sivan established the camp, it would have taken a couple of days for the entire crowd to arrive and make their camp.
 This is worth mentioning, but not important since a specific day was given in Scripture.

 Next we have a sequence of trips up and down Mt Sinai by Moshe as he receives instructions from YHWH:

-Exodus 19:3 – Moshe goes up the mountain.
+Exodus 19:3 " Moshe goes up the mountain.

-Exodus 19:7 – Moshe comes down the mountain.
+Exodus 19:7 " Moshe comes down the mountain.
 This completes one day.
 Remember, he is on foot!

-Exodus 19:8 (end of verse 8) – Moshe has gone back up the mountain.
+Exodus 19:8 (end of verse 8) " Moshe has gone back up the mountain.
 YHWH tells Moshe to go back down and have the people prepare "today and tomorrow"... for on the 3rd day He would appear (verse 10-11).

-Exodus 19:14 – Moshe goes back down and talks to the people.
+Exodus 19:14 " Moshe goes back down and talks to the people.
 This completes another day.

-Moshe then speaks to the people – Exodus 19:25 – and in Exodus 20, the people hear the Ten Commandments and the Torah.
+Moshe then speaks to the people " Exodus 19:25 " and in Exodus 20, the people hear the Ten Commandments and the Torah.
 Praise Yah!

 I went through all this to make a very important point.
 The count of the number of days from the beginning of the exodus to the giving of the Torah was 50 days.
 But not "just 50 days", rather it was 50 days from the 16th of Abib (Nisan) - the first day "on the move".